 The power of an asset being classified as Section 1245 property is much, if not all of the gain on the property’s disposal will be treated as ordinary income under the rules for depreciation recapture.
 How sweet it is!

 When cost segregation is employed to take advantage of IRC Section 1245 property, everybody wins!
 You see, the IRS allows for a change in the method of depreciation claimed on property by filing Form 3115.
 When the 3115 is filed with a cost segregation study it is granted automatic consent protocol.
 That means whatever assets are reallocated to Section 1245 status is automatically accepted as factual.
 The IRS does not challenge the reallocation.

 So, what does this really mean when the rubber hits the road?
 Since the IRS says that every commercial property has Section 1245 assets within it, why not take advantage of it?
 The IRS is granting approval for any commercial property owner to employ cost segregation to change asset values to Section 1245 status.
 Doing so accelerates the depreciation from 39-years to 5- or 7-years depending upon the type of business occupying the building.
 And by the way, tenant improvements (leasehold improvements) also qualify for accelerated depreciation into Section 1245 property status!

 Want to know more?
 Complete this brief contact form and we will be happy to answer any questions you may have about Section 1245 property, cost segregation, or any other related tax matter.
-Read more on our resources page. [contact-form-7 404 "Not Found"]
+Read more on our resources page.
+Error: Contact form not found.

 Use the contact form above, or reach out to us at [email protected] or give us a call at 972-893-9081 or 443-Cost-Seg!